Y Llais series 1: Week 1: Semi-final (23 March)

-Final
+Week 2: Final (30 March)

-The Final aired on March 30.
+The Final aired on 30 March.
 The 4 contestants who advanced from The Semi-Finals competed, to be crowned the winner.
 The episode commenced with all contestants performed "Uno Cydio Tanio" together.
 Additionally there was a guest performance from Mared Williams singing "Dal Fi'n Ol".

 At the end of the show, Rose Datta was announced as the winner of the series.